 - The specialisation/elective subjects allow students to choose their own path through the degree and develop the skills required to work in their chosen public health field.
-At the University of Melbourne there are nine specialisations to choose from and over 60 elective subjects.
+At the University of Melbourne there are ten specialisations to choose from and over 60 elective subjects.

 - The capstone subjects offer student the opportunity to apply what they have learned across the core subjects and specialisation/elective subjects in real world projects, through: